 Automated or in-lab inspection

-With BoreInspect, surface acquisition and the subsequent 2D/3D characterization (topography), roughness measurement, and defect detection are easily automated and carried out right on the shop or manufacturing plant floor, bringing high-precision manufacturers significant savings.
+With BoreInspect, surface acquisition and the subsequent analysis of dimensional parameters, roughness, chatter, or defects are easily automated and carried out right on the shop or manufacturing plant floor, bringing high-precision manufacturers significant savings.

 - Automation is supported by system capabilities such as datum alignment, automated pass/fail reporting, and exportable reports

-- Bore ID data may be evaluated with respect to user-defined criteria (GD&T, inner feature specifications, roughness, and defect inspection), or compared to a reference CAD model.
+- Bore ID data may be compared to a reference CAD model or evaluated with respect to user-defined criteria (GD&T, inner feature specifications, roughness, and defect inspection).

 For in-lab inspection, accompanying metrology software on a PC (e.g., PolyWorksTM) enables full viewing and analysis of the acquired point cloud as a 3D interactive map.
 Views such as deviation maps provide key insight into bore machining processes.

 Technology that enables versatility

 The BoreInspect system is based on low-coherence interferometry technology.
 It is also a modular and fiber-based optical system; its small-sized rotational scanner is connected to the signal-processing interferometer with an optical fiber.
 As such, the rotational scanner is easily integrated as either a robot arm end-effector or as a 3D vision component in automated or semi-automated systems on the plant floor.

 Manufacturers in a range of industries, including Aerospace, Automotive, Glass & Plastics, Dies & Molds, Energy, Medical Equipment, and many others, use the BoreInspect to automate and speed up the task of high-precision bore inspection.